AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Use a third-party tool to scan your components for vulnerabilities.
 - **SECURITY HEADERS**
 	- Generally set these in the web app / server.
 	- Content-Security-Policy: explicitly defines what sources for contents are allowed for images, scripts, etc, so that nothing else will run.
+Can also define a report-uri that will log what was blocked.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?